sumbach/modern-cljs/doc/tutorial-14.md

   [:#discount] (set-attr :value discount))
 ```

-Reload the [shopping][2] URI and change the values of the input fields
+Reload the [shopping URI][2] and change the values of the input fields
 of the Shopping Calculator form.
-By clicking the `Calculate` button
+After clicking the `Calculate` button
 you'll receive the form with the same values you previously typed
 in.
 So far, so good.